BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 !img("zcell011.png")

 You'll notice a guy here: this is Truck Guy.
 He will take us for free between Sheridan and Gearen, so take advantage of this instead of paying the train fee whenever possible.

-North of here is an Audino breeder towards the top: every time you beat them, you will get *3 Exp.
-Candy S*.

-!battle(["Jody",:POKEBREEDER_F,0], "Forest Field")

-Take your Jigglypuff and any other Pokemon in the Fairy egg group to the nearby daycare, and breed to get **Igglybuff**.
-Then, trade it with a girl in the inn to get a **Smoochum** holding a *Twisted Spoon*!
+If you fast travel with him 20 times, you'll get **Varoom**!

 Talk to the truck guy and have him take you back to East Gearen City.
 In Jenner's lab, use the Room ID Card on the right room to get the *Exp.
 Share*!
 Read the note, then talk to Melia's wardrobe to get the *Audition Tape*.
 Plug it in to the computer to watch a lore cutscene if you want.
+(TODO - move this or nah)

 I will also mention that obtaining HM Cut isn't too far off, so buying the Golden Axe at the AP Shop as soon as you can will help us out in the future.

+North of here is an Audino breeder towards the top: every time you beat them, you will get *3 Exp.
+Candy S*.

+!battle(["Jody",:POKEBREEDER_F,0], "Forest Field")

+Grab the nearby *Mirror Sprig*, then take your Jigglypuff and any other Pokemon in the Fairy egg group to the nearby daycare, and breed to get **Igglybuff**.
+Then, trade it with a girl in the inn to get a **Smoochum** holding a *Twisted Spoon*!

-Return to Sheridan, then go to the Sheridan Arena at the top.
+Enter the Sheridan Arena to the north.

 !enc(424, ["Grass", "Fishing"], ["Old"])